 * * *

 Elia's practice began as a flutist.
-Structures that underpin Western music and experimental approaches to sound are foundational to her understanding and exploration of how material and mental relationships are formed within different spaces.
+Structures that underpin Western music and experimental approaches to sound, as well as the practice of practice itself through repetition techniques, are foundational to her understanding and exploration of how material and perceptive relationships are formed within different spaces.
 Collaboration with sound artists/composers has been at the core of her musical profession, and this continues to be a key aspect of her work as a visual artist.

 As a flutist and musician, performance credits include: soloist with Jose Gonzales at Sydney Opera House; Austin Buckett's Imitations for 150 Years of City of Sydney at Sydney Town Hall; Salvatore Sciarrino's Circle Cut By Sound for 104 Flutes at the High Court of Australia; Now Flutes at The Australian Flute Festival including the premiere of Her Pockets Full of Inertia by Cat Hope; Trio For Flutes at Musical Alaska; Decaying Flight of the Bumblebee at Siteworks Festival Bundanon, and Backstage Music; Phillip Glass's Piece in the Shape of a Square at Beams Festival; Moment of Disappearance by Cat Hope at Carriageworks; Kaldor Public Arts Projects; ABC Classic FM’s New Music Up Late; music box project; Blue Mountains Concert Society Series; Beijing Olympic Orchestra; Alaska Orchestra; UNSW Orchestra; Penrith Symphony Orchestra; SYO’s Tango Orchestra; and Cache in Point music and installation concert series.